rubygems/bundler/README.markdown

 ### Running the application

 Bundler must be required and setup before anything else is required.
-This is because it will configure all the load paths and manage rubygems for your.
+This is because it will configure all the load paths and manage gems for you.
 To do this, include the following at the beginning of your code.

     begin
-      # Require the preresolved locked set of gems.
+      # Try to require the preresolved locked set of gems.
       require File.expand_path('../.bundle/environment', __FILE__)
     rescue LoadError
-      # Fallback on doing the resolve at runtime.
+      # Fall back on doing an unlocked resolve at runtime.
       require "rubygems"
       require "bundler"
       Bundler.setup